reserve-protocol/protocol/docs/system-design.md

 The `rewardRatio` is the amount of the current reward amount that should be handed out in a single period.
 See above.

 Anticipated value: `0.02284e18` = half life of 30 periods
-Reasonable range: 1e9 to 1e18
+Mainnet reasonable range: 1e9 to 1e18

 ### `unstakingDelay`